slaymuel/mizzle/README.md

 the start of the program.

 ## potential
-Contains the objective function to be optimized.
+Contains the objective function to be optimized and the Jacobian.

 # Installation instructions:
 Clone repository and install with pip